getsentry/sentry-docs/src/collections/_documentation/clientdev/overview.md

 ```

 {% capture __alert_content -%}
-The X-Sentry-Error header will always be present with the precise error message and it is the preferred way to identify the root cause.
+The X-Sentry-Error header will not always be present but it can be used to debug clients.
+When it can be emitted it will contain the precise error message.
+This header is a good way to identify the root cause.

-If it’s not available, it’s likely the request was not handled by the API server, or a critical system failure has occurred.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"